 As an exception to the aforementioned principle of double instance at the cantonal level and deriving from the cantonal power to organise its judiciary (e.g., the functional and subject matter jurisdiction of the courts), the cantons are given the right to establish a specialised court as the sole cantonal instance to hear commercial disputes, whose decision may only be appealed to the Swiss Federal Tribunal.
-So far, only four cantons (Zurich, Berne, St Gallen and Aargau) have made use of this right and established a specialised commercial court.
+So far only four cantons (Zurich, Berne, St Gallen and Aargau) have made use of this right and have established a specialised commercial court.

-In certain specialised fields of law such as intellectual property, competition and antitrust law, claims against the government and disputes relating to collective investment schemes, federal law requires the cantons to designate a court of exclusive first instance jurisdiction.
-Moreover, for disputes relating to patents, the Federal Patent Court is competent to hear cases and proceedings are governed by the Federal Act on the Federal Patent Court.
+In certain specialised fields of law such as intellectual property, competition and antitrust law, claims against the Swiss government and disputes relating to collective investment schemes, federal law requires the cantons to designate a court of exclusive first instance jurisdiction.
+Moreover, for disputes relating to patents the Federal Patent Court is competent to hear the case and the proceedings are governed by the Federal Act on the Federal Patent Court.

-The principle of double instance furthermore does not apply in arbitration matters, whether domestic or international.
-The sole instance of appeal in domestic arbitration proceedings is the Swiss Federal Tribunal, unless the arbitrating parties explicitly agree on a cantonal court as the sole appeals instance.
-Similarly, in international arbitration proceedings
+The principle of double instance furthermore does not apply in arbitration matters, be it domestic or international.
+The sole instance of appeal in domestic arbitration proceedings is the Swiss Federal Tribunal, unless the arbitrating parties explicitly agree on a cantonal court as sole appeals instance.
+Similarly, in international arbitration proceedings the Swiss Federal

-1 Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is a senior associate at Niederer Kraft Frey AG.
-The authors wish to sincerely thank Nona Michel, junior associate at Niederer Kraft Frey AG, for her valuable contribution and assistance in the preparation of this chapter.
+Daniel Eisele and Tamir Livschitz are partners and Anja Vogt is an associate in the dispute resolution team of Niederer Kraft Frey AG.
+The authors wish to sincerely thank Lukas Mathis, junior associate at Niederer Kraft Frey AG, for his valuable contribution and assistance in the preparation of this chapter.